 Hyperhidrosis can put a damper on personal relationships.
 In addition to the daily struggles and challenges those affected face daily, it can be even more particularly challenging when meeting new people, building relationships, dating, and intimacy.
-With Valentine’s Day around the corner, it’s clear to see how it can be a dreaded and even more stressful holiday for those preoccupied with their sweating.

 A 2017 study carried out on 71 hyperhidrosis patients aimed to qualitatively analyze the impact hyperhidrosis had on the daily life and overall quality of life of those surveyed.
 Respondents cited an impact on nearly every aspect of their daily life, from difficulty turning doorknobs with their sweaty hands, to difficulty demonstrating physical affection with loved ones.